 ask your surgeon any questions that will help you better

-understand the procedure.
-It can also help to talk to
+process.
+It can also help to talk to someone else who

-you have been experiencing, such as a fever or infection.
+physical problems, such as a fever or infection, should

 sure the orthopedist performing the surgery is board–certified,